 (MIDI) 1.
 Creed: "I Have Sworn" 4' Brilliant ringing opening, hortatory middle in polymeters on the evils of forced false religions; big unresolved cadence.
 2. Our Civil Rights 3' (voice/piano) Bitter, dignified solo elaboration of the relationship between religious choice and civil rights.
 Choral echos.
 Grim ending.
 3. The Opinions of Men 2' (MIDI) Serious, energetic repudiation of government control of opinion.
 3a.
 We Do Enact 4' (MIDI) Pure choral, gentle psalm/prayer-style statement of the Statute.
 4. The Truth is Great (fugue) 2' (MIDI) Tight, lively, chromatic rhetorical fugue on Truth.
 (Possible a cappella.)
 5. Rebellion to Tyrants 2' (MIDI + voice) Shay's Rebellion letter, solo recitative.
 6. We Hold These Truths 6' (MIDI) Taut, dramatic setting of the salient parts of the Declaration of Independence with brave, strong, inspiring conclusion, bright joyous brass tattoo outburst after "sacred honor".
 6a.
 Here Was Buried 1' (MIDI) Solemn unison recitative over pedal tone, on his self-penned epitaph.
 7. All Eyes Are Opened 8' (MIDI) Populist, revival-style exhortation to remember and honor the Principles of the Declaration.
 Several band interludes, drum section break.
 Big peroration on the refrain, "All Eyes are Opened to the Rights of Man," skyrocket ending.
-Rain Dance concert band 6' transcr.
-2016
+Siege concert band 7'30 1969, rev. 2016

 Lyrical, dark, moody, dramatic tone poem, modern-tonal, built on two themes, using the full resources of the band.
 Episodes suggesting the night siege of a Medieval citadel.
 Form builds from slow rising contrapuntal tension in full band through energetic challenge in the brass, night watch, stealthy undermining and breach, sudden attack and glorious victory, winding down to a tragic quiet lament with a slow bittersweet ending.
 Notes»